Temporal vs Spatial Conservation and Memory Effect in Electrodynamics: Temporal vs Spatial Memory

 where the temporal gauge $A_t=0$ has been used.
-For simplicity sake, let us consider the non-relativistic regime, then Newton's second law $m\dv{\vb{v}}{t}=q\vb{E}$, implies the relation between the temporal memory field and the change in the velocity of a charged point particle at two different times
+For simplicity's sake, let us consider the non-relativistic regime, then Newton's second law $m\dv{\vb{v}}{t}=q\vb{E}$, implies the relationship between the temporal memory field and the change in the velocity of a charged point particle at two different times